greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

         In Greenplum Database4.2 and later, the distribution algorithm `eager_free` takes advantage of the fact that not all operators run at the same time.
 The query plan is divided into stages and Greenplum Database eagerly frees memory allocated to a previous stage at the end of that stage's execution, then allocates the eagerly freed memory to the new stage.

-        When set to `none`, memory management is the same as in Greenplum Database releases prior to 4.1.When set to `auto`, query memory usage is controlled by `statement_mem` and resource queue memory limits.
+        When set to `none`, memory management is the same as in Greenplum Database releases prior to 4.1.
+When set to `auto`, query memory usage is controlled by `statement_mem` and resource queue memory limits.
     -   `statement_mem` and `max_statement_mem` - Used to allocate memory to a particular query at runtime \(override the default allocation assigned by the resource queue\). `max_statement_mem` is set by database superusers to prevent regular database users from over-allocation.
     -   `gp_vmem_protect_limit` - Sets the upper boundary that all query processes can consume and should not exceed the amount of physical memory of a segment host.
 When a segment host reaches this limit during query execution, the queries that cause the limit to be exceeded will be cancelled.
     -   `gp_vmem_idle_resource_timeout` and `gp_vmem_protect_segworker_cache_limit` - used to free memory on segment hosts held by idle database processes.
 Administrators may want to adjust these settings on systems with lots of concurrency.